Last Updated: JUNE 4th, 2020

 Ride The Trolley

-One of the cool things about Fort Smith is riding the trolley.
+One of the cool things to do in Fort Smith is riding the trolley.
 In 1893, the first electric streetcar service was franchised to the “Fort Smith & Van Buren Electric Street Railway Light & Power Company”.
 Certainly a long name for a company, but they were onto something.
 By 1899, all the lines in Fort Smith were electrified and using open platform cars.

 Today, you can ride the trolley around the downtown area and learn more about the history of this once Wild West town.
 You may also want to to visit the Fort Smith Trolley Museum which is fun and informative.
 They also have a western theme village just outside the museum.